 The ALTC Discipline Scholar role, which Professor Hay believes was partly an outcome of having won the Award in 2006, was very demanding and strategic work.
 He found that his research/ scholarship became increasingly focussed on L&T research as a result of the role.
 The Award provided him with helpful financial support that allowed him to offer teaching opportunities to others as well as to pay for his own professional memberships and conference attendance.
 In 2011, Professor Hay's curiosity about what goes on in the classrooms of exemplary teachers led him to produce a book of auto-ethnographies exploring the experience of many inspiring and awardwinning local and international academics.
 In 2012, he had an opportunity to go to Singapore as the National University of Singapore's Educator-in-Residence.
+The Award and opportunities it provided created a foundation upon which a diverse and rewarding set of further opportunities and experiences have been built.

-AUSTRALIAN UNIVERSITY TEACHER OF THE YEAR CHARLES DARWIN UNIVERSITY (TEAM AWARD)
+CHARLES DARWIN UNIVERSITY (TEAM AWARD)